dthai2424/dthai2424/README.md

 - 👋 Hi, I’m @dthai2424
-- 👀 I’m interested in ...
+- 👀 I’m interested in new technologies
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in Sai Gon university
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me on
-#Bookify
-  -Online bookshop static website made with html,css,js.
+   +LinkedIn: linkedin.com/in/221973289
+   +Facebook: facebook.com/profile.php?id=100093424309204